Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Expectation, 2nd Chaotic projection and proof of the Recurrence Representation

 where $\{Z_{p,q}: p, q \in\{-1,1\}\}$ denotes a collection of four independent standard Gaussian random variables and $\mathbf{0}=(0,0,0,0,0,0) \in \mathbb{N}^6$.
 The proof is completed by observing that

 see \cite[p.
 73, Lem.
 II.B.3]{N21b} with notation of \cite[p.
 39, Rem.
 II.1.2]{N21b}. \end{proof}

 The forthcoming lemma will be used later to show that the second chaotic projection is asymptotically negligible.
 Note that the proof of Lemma \ref{l.02cp} uses Lemma \ref{l.recc}, and that Lemma \ref{l.02cp} is \textbf{not} used in the proof of Lemma \ref{l.recc}.
+Moreover, we stress that inequality (\ref{5.3}) holds for every $K \geq k\geq 2$ without additional restrictions because inequality (\ref{5.6}) used in its proof is non-asymptotic.
+See also \cite[p.
+117, Eq.
+(4.61)]{NPR19} for comparison.

 \begin{lemma} Let $\D$ be a convex compact domain of the plane, with non-empty interior and piecewise $C^1$ boundary $\partial \D$.
 Let $(k,K)$ be a pair of wave-numbers s.t. $2 \leq k \leq K$ and $b_k$, $\hat{b}_K$ be a corresponding Berry Random Waves.
 Then, the variance of the second chaotic projection of the nodal number $\N(b_{k},\hat{b}_K,\D)[2]$ satisfies the following bound